 Outreach

-Unique perspectives facilitate scientific research and the Constantinides Lab promotes diversity, equity, and inclusion by participating in outreach at all career levels.
-Our outreach activities are described below and were recently highlighted in the Scripps Research Magazine.
+The Constantinides Lab participates in the outreach activities described below, which were recently highlighted in the Scripps Research Magazine.

 REsearch Awareness for Community High schools (REACH)

-To foster interest in biomedical research among high school students, Mike initiated and organizes the REACH program.
-The “outREACH” component involves Scripps Research faculty and trainees venturing out to local public high schools to describe their career paths and current research.
-This is followed by the “in Reach” component, where students are welcomed into Scripps Research for Science Saturday, which is a day of lab tours, hands-on demonstrations, and additional presentations.
+To foster interest in biomedical research among high school students, Mike initiated the REACH program in 2024, which he continues to organize.
+For the “outREACH” component, Scripps Research faculty and trainees visit public high schools and describe their career paths and current research.
+This is followed by the “in Reach” component, where students are welcomed to Scripps Research for Science Saturday, which is a day of lab tours, hands-on demonstrations, and additional presentations.
 Students are also invited to participate in laboratory research through a 7-week summer internship program, during which they’re paired with graduate student mentors who teach them experimental design, techniques, and data interpretation, as well as guide them through the college application process.
 The Constantinides Lab hosted Morse High School student Jillian Alcasid during the summer of 2024.

-Schools visited in 2024: Barrio Logan College Institute, Hilltop High School, Hoover High School, Lincoln High School, Morse High School
+Schools visited in 2026: Barrio Logan College Institute, Crawford High School, Del Lago Academy, Escondido High School, Hilltop High School, Hoover High School, Lincoln High School, Madison High School, Morse High School, and Orange Glen High School

 Future Leaders of Immunology Symposium